Web Platform Design Principles

 Follow the advice in the Writing Promise-Using Specifications guideline.

 7.2.
-Events should fire before Promises resolve
+Events should fire before related Promises resolve

 If a Promise-based asynchronous algorithm dispatches events, it should dispatch them before the Promise resolves, rather than after.